marcobevilacqua94/SQLstreamingtonosqlORACLECE/README.md

  * "couchbase.seed.nodes": "*paste url from capella cluster connect*",
  * "couchbase.username": "application"
  * "couchbase.password": "*paste application user password*"
-14) install oracle connector on connect image and restart it -> docker exec -ti connect /bin/bash -> confluent-hub install confluentinc/kafka-connect-oracle-cdc:2.3.0 -> exit -> docker restart connect
-15) Create the Oracle Source and Sink Connectors:
+14) Create the Oracle Source and Sink Connectors:
  * curl -X POST -H "Content-Type: application/json" -d @OracleConnector.json http://localhost:8083/connectors
  * curl -X POST -H "Content-Type: application/json" -d @CouchbaseTLSSinkConnector.json http://localhost:8083/connectors
-16) Access to Control Center on localhost:9021 and verify that the connectors are OK
+15) Access to Control Center on localhost:9021 and verify that the connectors are OK
-17) Create proper KSQLDB streams to transform the data and load them in Couchbase (see file ksqldb).
+16) Create proper KSQLDB streams to transform the data and load them in Couchbase (see file ksqldb).
 To do this simply run:
   - source deployksql.sh
   - deploy_ksql ksqldb.sql
-18) Verify that all data have been streamed and inserted in target Couchbase collections :)
+17) Verify that all data have been streamed and inserted in target Couchbase collections :)